About Alcohol Abuse

 High-Functioning Alcoholics

-Those who do not align with the common characteristics of a person who struggles with AUD are considered High-Functioning alcoholics.
-They are capable of keeping their disorder from imposing on their professional or daily obligations.
-Their lives may appear when they are put together, however, they struggle with intense cravings for alcohol and several unsuccessful attempts at quitting usage.
-High-Functioning Alcoholics very seldom recognize or admit they have a problem unless they have alcohol-related consequences that are severe.
-This continuation of this disorder can continue for years while they remain in denial.
-High-Functioning alcoholics are still susceptible to long-term health risks the same as those with AUD.
+Those who do not have the typical characteristics of a person who struggles with AUD are considered High-Functioning alcoholics.
+They can keep their disorder from imposing on their professional or daily obligations.
+Their lives may appear put together; however, they struggle with intense cravings for alcohol and several unsuccessful attempts at quitting.
+High-Functioning Alcoholics seldom recognize or admit they have a problem unless they have severe alcohol-related consequences.
+This can continue for years while they remain in denial.
+High-Functioning alcoholics are still susceptible to long-term health risks like those with AUD.

-The New York Times in 2009 estimated in an article that as many as 50% of all alcoholics are high-functioning.
-Large portions of these people are professors, doctors, and lawyers.
-With prolonged use alcoholism is a progressive disorder being it impacts the health of the individual as they continue to use.
-For this specific reason, it is easier to treat AUD in the early stages.
-Detoxing from alcohol is the first step of treatment.
+The New York Times in 2009 estimated that as many as 50% of all alcoholics are high-functioning, and large portions are professors, doctors, and lawyers.
+With prolonged use, alcoholism is a progressive disorder because it impacts the individual’s health as they continue to use.
+For this reason, treating AUD in the early stages is more accessible, and Detoxing from alcohol is the first step of treatment.

 Detoxing can create symptoms such as headache, vomiting, nausea, insomnia, and sweating.
-Although there are other symptoms and they vary in a range of severity.
+Although there are other symptoms, they vary in severity.
 These symptoms usually dissipate within 48 hours after the last drink.
-Of those who go through alcohol withdrawal, about five percent will experience delirium tremens.
-It comes with severe hallucinations and delusions.
+Of those who go through alcohol withdrawal, about five percent will experience delirium tremens, which come with severe hallucinations and delusions.

-Completing alcohol detox or any substance abuse detox is highly recommended to be completed in a medical facility.
-This allows medical professionals to monitor and assist in making this process as safe and as less stressful on you and your body as possible.
+Alcohol or substance abuse detox should be completed in a medical facility.
+This allows medical professionals to monitor and assist in making the process as safe and less stressful on you and your body as possible.
 Treatment should continue after successfully detoxing, whether through inpatient or outpatient rehabilitation.
-These extended programs help continue to treat addiction.
-Support groups and continued therapy is helpful in lowering the chances of relapse.
+These extended programs, support groups, and continued therapy help lower the chances of relapse.

 Alcohol Mixed with Other Drugs

-It’s common in today’s culture for alcohol to be abused with other drugs, especially Benzodiazepines, including some Painkillers.
-Alcohol combined with other substances can be deadly, even though alcohol on its own is dangerous, and has the potential to be lethal.
+It’s common in today’s culture for alcohol to be abused with other drugs, especially Benzodiazepines, including some painkillers.
+Alcohol combined with other substances can be deadly – even alcohol alone is potentially lethal.

 Finding Help For Alcohol Addiction

-Going through recovery from addiction can be very challenging and the good news is you don’t have to go through it alone.
-Several people who struggle with addiction, especially alcohol find it difficult to quit or even impossible without assistance or support from others.
+Recovery from addiction can be very challenging, and the good news is that you don’t have to go through it alone.
+Several people who struggle with addiction, especially alcohol, find it difficult or even impossible to quit without assistance or support from others.

-There are a plethora of professionals and support groups created and designed to help you receive the assistance you need.
-You can increase your chances of a full and successful recovery with the help of the Sylvia Brafman Mental Health Center.
+Many support groups are designed to help you receive the assistance you need.
+You can increase your chances of a full and successful recovery with the help of The Sylvia Brafman Mental Health Center.

 evidence-based